Vehicle Theft per Capita in Broome County

 A- | B | C | A+ |

 Broome County is lower versus other counties of the same size for vehicle theft.
-The table below compares crime in counties with comparable overall population in the county‘s boundaries.
+The table below compares vehicle theft in counties with comparable overall population.

 Similar County | Overall Crime Grade | Violent Crime Grade | Property Crime Grade | Vehicle Theft Crime Grade |